jimhigson/oboe.js-website/content/why.md

   overhead and showing spinners more often.

 Oboe.js breaks out of this tradeoff because loading large resources is just as responsive as loading small ones.
-In the visualisation below three clients connect to <span class="place">the same server</span>.
+In the visualisation below three rival clients connect to <span class="place">the same server</span>.
 The
-<span class="client1">top client requests a little data</span>,
+<span class="client1">top client requests a little data twice</span>,
 <span class="client2">the middle a lot</span>, and
 <span class="client3">the bottom a lot using Oboe.js</span>.